 Through a series of written, audio and visual exercises, participants learn how to apply proven accuracy techniques, so that they read, check and transfer information both quickly and accurately.
 The techniques are made relevant to the participants' work by relating them to real examples of data they use in their everyday tasks.
 And participants learn about their own personal error pattern so they are alert to areas where they are most likely to make a mistake.
 Assessments at the beginning and end of the workshop enable you to track the reduction in errors achieved.

-To distinguish accuracy skills from typing skills, participants do not use computers or keyboards during the programme.
 Participants learn why all human beings make mistakes and how to overcome the natural barriers to accuracy.

 Here are just three examples why we make mistakes: